Theodb/M2_AIC/README.md

 # M2_AIC
-Labs in my M2  AIC (Learning, Information, Content) at UPSud
+Labs and projects in my M2  AIC (Learning, Information, Content) at UPSud